b51-clouddevops/terraform-basics/README.md

 ### Arguments and Attributes in terraform

-Arguments are the build blocks of the resources that you wish to create
+Arguments are the build blocks of the resources that you wish to create, which are like the properties to be used to create instance.

+    ``` AMI to use , Security Group To Use, Network To Use```

+Attributes